 For information about Study Away opportunities at Missouri State, visit the Study Away Office at PSU 209, Missouri State University, (417) 836-6368 or see their website at http://international.missouristate.edu/studyaway/.

 Missouri State degree seeking students who are studying away may be eligible to use their federal financial aid and/or Missouri State University scholarships for their study away program.
 In order to use any financial aid or scholarships, you and your program MUST be approved by the Study Away Office.
 The Study Away Office works closely with the Office of Financial Aid to make study away opportunities available to all students.
 Students who have completed a FAFSA should contact the Office of Financial Aid to discuss their aid packages.

-Students may withdraw from one or more of their courses online, or in person at the Office of the Registrar, 320 Carrington Hall, Missouri State University (fax to 417-836-8776).
-Students who drop all their courses for a given semester who wish to return the following semester do not need to apply for readmission.
-The date the withdrawal is completed online or the date the official withdrawal request form is submitted to the Office of the Registrar (or the postmark date of withdrawal requests submitted by mail) shall be the date used in determining the refund of fees and the assignment of grades.
+Students may withdraw from one or more of their courses online, or in person at the Office of the Registrar, 320 Carrington Hall, Missouri State University (fax to 417-836-6334).
+Students who drop all their courses for a given semester who wish to return within one calendar year do not need to apply for readmission.
+The date the withdrawal is completed online or the date the official withdrawal request is submitted to the Office of the Registrar (or the postmark date of withdrawal requests submitted by mail) shall be the date used in determining the refund of fees and the assignment of grades.
 Withdrawals are not allowed after the last day to drop or withdraw deadline for the course.
-See the "Academic Calendar" on the web for specific deadline dates.
-For additional important information, see the official university policy on withdrawal from courses online at http://www.missouristate.edu/registrar/catalog/withdraw.html
+Visit the Academic Calendar on the web for specific deadline dates.
+For more information about withdrawing from classes, visit the Procedures for Adding and Dropping Classes (and Withdrawing) page.

 As a Templeton Foundation Public Affairs Institution, Missouri State University strongly encourages students to vote.
 If you wish to have a Greene County voter registration form mailed to you, you may call 836-5527.
 You may also register at any of the following locations on campus: